Dye Your Yarn in Fall 2011 Colors

 A drop - McCormick food color is in small squeezy bottles.
 Lightly squeeze the bottle - out comes a drop.
 Squeeze too hard and you will get too much food color.

-A trace is the amount of Wilton gel that coats a half an inch of a toothpick.
+A trace is the amount of Wilton gel that coats a quarter of an inch of a toothpick.

-With the exceptions of Golden Glow (A), Lipstick (F) and Lucite Green (I), the other colors will need vinegar (or citric acid) to set the food color.
+With the exception of Quarry (F), the other colors will need vinegar (or citric acid) to set the food color.

 1. Mix the colors in enough plain water to cover the yarn (not so little the yarn is crowded, not so much that energy is wasted heating a ton of liquid).